evkx/evkx.github.io/content/models/citroën/ë-c4/ë-C4_X/_index.md

 ### Seats

-The Citroën ë-C4 X accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Citroën ë-C4 X accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats